sebastianvillarroel/sebastianvillarroel/README.md

 I am Sebastián Villarroel.
 I was born in Chile and have lived in Germany since 2008.
 I learnt to program when I was a teenager, Pascal :).
 I have studied Industrial Engineering, worked mainly in the financial industry and then decided to start an insurance company in 2016

-- 🔭 I’m currently working on a prototype and freelancing.
-Reach out if you want to speak about projects.
+- 🔭 I’m currently working at Orange Business.
 - 🌱 I’m currently learning clustering methods in Python.
 - 📫 I founded Coya AG with Andrew Shaw back in September 2016, for which I was working as CIO until July 2021
 - 📫 CV / How to reach me: [LinkedIn](https://www.linkedin.com/in/sebastianvillarroel)